The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341: Discussion

 \subsection{X-ray Cavities}

-X-ray cavities are the result of powerful jets from central supermassive black holes, pushing on the surrounding gas~\citep{1993Boehringer,2007McNamara}.
+X-ray cavities are a result of powerful jets from central SMBHs pushing on the surrounding gas~\citep{1993Boehringer,2007McNamara}.
 Evidence for these cavities can be visible long after the outburst~\citep{2011Fabian}.
-Detection of these cavities is evidence for the existence of a radio jet, corresponding to the kinetic feedback mode of the cluster.
-In addition, the location and size of the cavities tell us about the timescale on which these outbursts occurred and the outburst power, respectively.
+The detection of these cavities is evidence for the existence of a radio jet, corresponding to the kinetic feedback mode of the cluster.
+In addition, the location and size of the cavities tell us the timescale on which these outbursts occurred and the outburst power, respectively.

 Using both 2D modeling and unsharp masking to remove the central bright point source and diffuse ICM, we see hints of negative residuals located symmetrically around the center point of the cluster, which may be a pair of cavities (as shown by the white arrows in the top left panel of Fig.~\ref{fig::bubble}).
 The top right panel of Fig.~\ref{fig::bubble} shows the annuli used for constructing the azimuthal surface brightness profile, shown in the lower panel.
 From this profile, we see that the potential cavities are significant at roughly the 2$\sigma$ level.